3

 1. Fragmented, subscale operators - with predictable, repeated, not bespoke, work

-Accounting, tax prep, property management, insurance servicing, legal ops, HR outsourcing.
+Accounting workflow management, tax prep, property management, insurance servicing, legal ops, HR outsourcing.

 Thousands of firms, all doing the same 50–250 recurring workflows every week.